sheredom/yair/README.md

 Additionally, there is a `yair::io` module that lets users read/write the textual or binary representation into a yair `Library` that they can work with.

-#### .ya Files
+#### .yail Files

-The human readable representation of yair are .ya files.
+The human readable representation of yair are .yail files.
 An example file is:

 ```
 mod "😀" {